VinLark/Auto-Type/README.md

 # Auto Type

-Created by raphy1234, Improved by Vinlark, Built for you.
+Created by raphy1234, Improved by me, Built for you.